 There are several factors that influence the good or bad individual response to a drug, and one of them is the genetic basis of the individual.
 The aim of the OPADE project is to analyze all these factors in order to identify key biomarkers in people with severe depression that will allow personalized clinical decisions to be made for each case.
 The study will also take into account the microbiota-brain axis, since the interrelationship between gut microbiota and brain activity is closely related to mental health and, specifically, to major depressive disorder.

 The relationship of genetics in pharmacological efficacy

 The research groups in Mental Health and Addictions and Cardiovascular Genetics of IDIBGI will deal with the genetic analysis and its relationship with the efficacy of antidepressants in 350 patients from five countries (Spain, Colombia, Holland, Turkey and Italy).
-Dr. Eva Frigola, consolidated researcher of the Mental Health and Addictions group at IDIBGI and clinical psychologist at the Institute of Health Care; and Dr. Ramon Brugada, head of the Cardiovascular Genetics group at IDIBGI and head of the Cardiology Service at the Josep Trueta and Santa Caterina Hospitals, are in charge of the project.
+Dr. Eva Frigola, consolidated researcher of the Mental Health and Addictions group at IDIBGI and clinical psychologist at the Girona Mental Health and Addictions Network of the Institute of Health Care; and Dr. Ramon Brugada, head of the Cardiovascular Genetics group at IDIBGI and head of the Cardiology Service at the Josep Trueta and Santa Caterina Hospitals, are in charge of the project.